A FILM LIKE NO OTHER

 - Get In Touch – contact the Ario Caves Project

-Xitu the iconic cave featured in Beneath the Mountains has been the focus of many expeditions and is 1135m deep.
+Xitu the iconic cave featured in the iconic book Beneath the Mountains has been the focus of many expeditions and is 1135m deep.
 The whole Xitu-2/7-C3/C4 system is over 1650m deep with an ongoing upstream limit of exploration.
 The current objective is to find the physical connection between Xitu, 2/7, C4 and higher shake holes (a world class depth potential of over 1,800m).

 The Ario Caves Project’s Mission Statement